ismet55555/Logging-For-MATLAB/README.md

 **IMPORTANT**: *Do not use `logger` as your variable (ie. `logger = logger()`).*

-Although all of the creation/constructor logger parameters are optional with default values, you may use any of these in the above creation command.

-**NOTE**: *Note that any of these can be changed anytime after creation.*
+Although all of the creation/constructor logger parameters are optional with default values, you may use any of these constructor parameters in the above creation command. **Note that any of these can be changed anytime after creation.**

 | Parmeter | Name                      |      Type      | Optional | Default Value | Description                                        |
 |:--------:|---------------------------|:--------------:|:--------:|:-------------:|----------------------------------------------------|